DorianCoding/OCSP-server/README.md

   PRIMARY KEY (`cert_num`),
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4
 ```
 - The certificate number **must be unique** and start with 0x (like a hex number).
-Revocaition_time must be in UTC timezone.
+Revocation_time must be in UTC timezone.
 - When the certificate is valid, status must be "Valid" and revocation_time and reason must be NULL.
 On the opposite, upon revocation, status must be "Revoked" and revocation_time and reason must be set.
 ## Script test and timeline
 ### Test integration